 Afterwards?
 Two words: ice cream.
 Tremont Scoops reopens in the spring, signaling the end of the winter doldrums with 24 flavors, ice cream sandwiches and chocolate-covered bananas.

-What’s a visit to Cleveland without a sports outing?
-Catch the Tribe in action at Progressive Field and cheer on the home team with all of the team's diehard fans.
+What’s a visit to Cleveland without getting in on some CLE sports fun?
+Catch the Guardians in action at Progressive Field and root, root, root for the home team with all the rest of The Land's diehard fans.

 To round out the night, make a pitstop at The Spotted Owl.
 This old-school tavern is modernized for the current day, but you’ll still feel like you’ve stepped back in time.
 Their cocktail wheel makes it easy to communicate your drinking desires, ensuring you’ll end up with a new favorite bevvy before the evening ends.